codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-mern-stack-application-to-production.md

 ![Create Backend Capsule](../assets/deployment/mern/creating-backend-mern.gif)

-Select the repository you forked earlier.
-In the "Run Command" field, enter `node index.js` to let the capsule know how to run your application.
+Select the repository you forked earlier and leave the "Run Command" field blank.
+Click the "Create Capsule" button to start the build.
+You can view the [logs](#view-application-logs) whilst the capsule is building your application to track its progress as it might take a while.

 ## Binding the Capsules